18–22 May 2026 | Dusit Thani Hotel, Bangkok

 | 09:00–10:30 |

-Hosted by: NRF (South Africa) · MESTI (Ghana) · DOST (Philippines) · KACST (Saudi Arabia) This side event will explore how research funders can accelerate progress toward the Sustainable Development Goals (SDGs) by integrating open science, systems thinking, and SDG-aligned impact metrics across the research cycle.
-Building on the UNESCO Recommendation on Open Science, the session considers how its four pillars can be embedded in funding strategies to strengthen transparency and inclusivity.
-Participants will share practical experiences and co-develop recommendations and candidate metrics to guide funders in designing transparent, accountable, and collaborative programmes. | Suriya 2nd Floor (100 pers) |
+Organized by: NRF, South Africa · MESTI, Ghana · DOST, Philippines · KACST, Saudi Arabia This side event will explore how research funders can accelerate progress toward the Sustainable Development Goals (SDGs) by integrating open science, systems thinking, and SDG‑aligned impact metrics across the research cycle.
+Building on the UNESCO Recommendation on Open Science, the session will consider how its four pillars—open knowledge, infrastructures, communication, and engagement with diverse actors—can be embedded in funding strategies to strengthen transparency and inclusivity.
+It will highlight how systems approaches help funders understand interdependencies, design coherent portfolios, and support place‑based interventions.
+Participants will share practical experiences and co‑develop recommendations and candidate metrics to guide funders in designing transparent, accountable, and collaborative programmes that advance equitable, sustainable community outcomes. | Suriya 2nd Floor (100 pers) |

 |

-Hosted by: Science Europe · RRA Working Group Research assessment sits at the heart of public research funding and strongly influences how research is conducted and valued.
+Organized by: Science Europe and RRA Working Group Research assessment sits at the heart of public research funding and strongly influences how research is conducted and valued.
 In recent years, responsible research assessment has gained global prominence, with growing leadership from the GRC, Science Europe, and international initiatives such as DORA and CoARA.
-This session brings together key partners to map the current landscape, identify opportunities for coordination, and explore how funders and the GRC can act as catalysts for coherent and sustainable research assessment reform. | Lumpini 3rd Floor (120 pers) | |
+While this expanding ecosystem offers valuable opportunities for collaboration and learning, it also presents practical challenges related to alignment, resourcing, and implementation.
+This session brings together key partners to map the current landscape, identify opportunities for coordination, and explore how funders—and the GRC—can act as catalysts for coherent and sustainable research assessment reform. | Lumpini 3rd Floor (120 pers) | |

 | 10:30–10:40 | ☕ Coffee/Tea Break | |